Our Workaholic Culture Needs a Bit of Sun

 You demanded it, and we delivered: StocksToTrade now offers Paper Trading and a new Trading Module.
 Our Paper Trading platform offers our customers a safe environment to practice trading without ever having to risk a cent of their capital to the market.
 By leveraging the real-time data provided with our service, the paper trading simulation offers an experience as close to real trading as possible.
 Learn more …

 Meanwhile, overall leisure has increased, but it’s the less-skilled with only average incomes who are taking advantage of it all.
-For the wealthy, leisure crosses the line into work, and vice versa to point where one can never tell is one is truly on vacation.
+For the wealthy, leisure crosses the line into work and vice versa, to a point where one can ever tell if one is truly on vacation.
 The wealthy—or wealthier–it would seem, have no free time at all.
-They are first to the office, and last to leave.
-They eat lunch—when they do at all—at a meeting, or on the fly.
+They are first to the office and last to leave.
+They eat lunch—when they do at all—at a meeting or on the fly.
 They are on the phone at all times.
-Nothing can wait, and there’s always more money to be made.
+Nothing can wait and there’s always more money to be made.
 It’s a glass house that could come crashing down at any time.

 The Millennial generation and its predecessor–Generation X—have redefined leisure to the point that it is undergoing an existential crisis.
 Rich, ambitious Americans are spending a great deal more time on what they believe brings them the most fulfillment—work.

-None of it means that those with lower incomes and still working what could arguably be considered long working hours—are lazy by any stretch of the imagination.
+None of it means that those with lower incomes and still working what could arguably be considered long working hours—are lazy, by any stretch of the imagination.
 They are simply not workaholics.
-When people with lower income say they are ‘busy’ they don’t mean they’re busy making loads of money, they mean they are busy paying the bills.
+When people with lower incomes say that they are ‘busy,’ they don’t mean that they’re busy making loads of money, they mean they are busy paying the bills.

 Check out STT’s new Twitter Streams!
 One of our most important new releases of 2017 is the inclusion of Twitter as a source of data for keeping up to date with the latest social discussions on a given stock.
 Every Stock tab includes a Twitter data feed which focuses only on tweets mentioning the company being tracked.